 The Second Patriarch of Zen, Hui-k'o, who received the bowl and robe from the First Patriarch that signified the Transmission of the Lineage of the Dharma, after some forty years, passed them on to the Third Patriarch.
 He then went around everywhere drinking and carousing like a wildman and partaking in the offerings of the brothel districts.
 When people asked how he could do such a thing, being a Patriarch of Zen and all, he would respond with: "What business is it of yours?"HUI-K'O: The Second Patriarch in the Chinese Lineage

-So, is Zen Enlightenment possible for Paris Hilton --- or is it the barest of all possibilites that a genuine Zen adept on one hand clapping and/or a Buddhist monk on the other, and Ms Hilton, whose financial net worth is said to be $100 million dollars with an annual income of $10 million dollars, ever find themselves meeting on common ground?
+So, is Zen Enlightenment possible for Paris Hilton --- or is it the barest of all possibilites that a genuine Zen adept on one hand clapping and/or a Buddhist monk on the other, and Ms Hilton, whose financial net worth in 2018 is said to be $302 Million dollars with an annual income of $28 Million dollars as well as reporting in 2012 that her fragrances alone had produced more than $1.3 billion in revenue since 2005, ever find themselves meeting on common ground?

 As stated in the opening quote above, Hui-k'o was the Second Patriarch in the Ch'an lineage --- the seal of approval having been bestowed upon him by Bodhidharma himself --- so, if it would be OK with Hui-k'o and Paris, then why not Paris and any other Zen adept?
 Right or wrong, merit is not a criteria for Enlightenment.
 One's intent is much closer.